mikedilger/nostr-caesar/README.md

 Given a filter, it returns 'true' or 'false' to the relay, instructing it whether or not to accept that REQ.

 This is JUST AN IDEA.
-No relay supports this yet.
+In particular, I hard coded an example with no flexible configuration, representing how a personal relay might work.
+No relay supports this yet AFAIK but nostr-rs-relay is working towards gRPC support.

 ## License